RMKD/scripting-blender-game-engine/tutorial.md

 - select all the meshes
 - join the meshes together
 - rename the joined object
-- set the orgin to something useful (like its geometric center)
+- set the origin to something useful (like its geometric center)
 - rotate it so that the green arrow (Y) is pointing from the back of your object to the front
 - change the scale so it matches other objects in your world
 - choose Object > Apply (Ctrl-A) and select Rotation & Scale (now your rotation values should all be 0 and your scale values should all be 1)
 - move the object to a hidden layer by selecting `Object > Move to layer` (or typing M in the 3D view)

-Now you can create objects on the fly by using addObject and the name of your hidden object.
+Now you can create objects on the fly by using `addObject` and the name of your hidden object.
+Note: this will throw errors if you try to add an object that was in the current layer in the editor.

 Here's a script that demonstrates it: